ig-mik1/ReviewAnalysis-Amazon/README.md

 Amazon Review Sentiment Analysis:

-This is a Machine Learning project that predicts sentiment from Amazon mobile reviews using Streamlit, scikit-learn and NLP.
+This is a Machine Learning project that predicts sentiment from Amazon Reviews using Streamlit, scikit-learn and NLP.

 👨‍💻 Tech Stack
 - Python